avaxman/INFOMGP-Practical1/README.md

-# Skeleton for Practical 1: Rigid-Body Simulation
+# Practical 1: Rigid-Body Simulation

+The first exercise will be about simulating a moving and rotating rigid body.
+The objectives of the practical are:

+1. Implement rigid velocity, position, and orientation integration in a discrete time iteration.
+2. Implement impulse-based collision resolution.
+3. Extend the framework with some chosen effects, such as friction, drag, or

 This is the repository for the skeleton on which you will build your first exercise.
 Using CMake allows you to work and submit your code in all platforms.